cloudinary/cloudinary-video-player/README.md

 <script src="https://unpkg.com/cloudinary-video-player/dist/cld-video-player.min.js" type="text/javascript"></script>
 ```

+### Packages

+For your convenience, there are currently 4 variations for our package:
+- `cld-video-player.js` - Non minified version which includes all optional modules.
+- `cld-video-player.min.js` - Minified version which includes all optional modules.
+- `cld-video-player.light.js` - Non minified version which does not include any optional modules.
+- `cld-video-player.light.min.js` - Minified version which does not include any optional modules. (for smaller bundle size)

+#### Optional modules

+- HLS support

 ### Cloudinary JavaScript library

 The Core Cloudinary JavaScript library provides several classes, defined under the "`cloudinary`" domain.
 The reference documentation is located at https://cloudinary.github.io/pkg-cloudinary-core